Consumer Medicine Information

-Keep your medicine in its original packaging until it is time to take it.
+Keep your tablets in the pack until it is time to take it.

-If you take your medicine out of its original packaging it may not keep well.
+If you take the tablets out of the pack they may not keep well.

 Keep your medicine in a cool dry place where the temperature will stay below 25°C.

 Do not store your medicine, or any other medicine, in the bathroom or near a sink.
-Do not leave it on a window sill or in

-the car.
 Heat and dampness can destroy some medicines.

-Keep this medicine where children cannot reach it.
+Keep it where children cannot reach it.

-A locked cupboard at least one-and-a-half metres above the ground is a good place to store medicines.
+A locked cupboard at least one-and-a-half metres above the ground is a good place

-If your doctor or pharmacist tells you to stop taking this medicine or it has passed its expiry date, your pharmacist can
+If your doctor tells you to stop taking this medicine or the expiry date has passed,

-What APO-Letrozole looks like
+What APO-Letrozole tablets look like

-2.5mg Tablet: Dark yellow, round, biconvex, film-coated tablets.
-Engraved "APO" on one side, "LET" over "2.5" on the other
+Dark yellow, round, biconvex, film-coated tablets.
+Engraved "APO" on one side, "LET"

-They are available in blister packs of 10 or 30 tablets and bottles of 30, 100 or 500 tablets.
+They are available in blister packs of 10 or 30 tablets and bottles of 30, 100 or

-Not all pack types and/or pack sizes may be available.
+* Not all strengths, pack types and/or pack sizes may be available.

 Each tablet contains 2.5mg of letrozole as the active ingredient.

-It also contains the following inactive ingredients:
+It also contains the following:

-sodium starch glycolate
+sodium starch glycolate type A

 iron oxide yellow

-This medicine is gluten-free, lactose-free, sucrose-free, tartrazine-free and free of other azo dyes.
+This medicine is gluten-free, sucrose-free, tartrazine-free and free of other azo

 Australian Registration Numbers